 10 Easy Ways to Keep Indoor Air Clean!
 It’s Simple & Smart

-It’s cold outside and it’s the time of year to keep your house sealed tightly to keep the cold out.
+It’s the time of year to keep your house sealed tightly to keep the cold out.
 However, the problem with a tightly sealed home is it also seals in the bad stuff.
 Did you know that toxins from cleaning supplies, mold and other nasty pollutants that can make you sick?

 Is your house unhealthy?
 Improve your air quality by monitoring your home and improving indoor air quality with these 10 easy ideas.
 You’ll be healthier for it!